Electrical Safety Testers For Electrical Equipment

 Electrical Safety Testers -- Operational Tests

 Electrical safety testers that perform operational tests check that the product can perform without drawing excessive current, overheating, or creating a hazard.
-A measurement of the product’s wattage or current draw will often accomplish this goal.
+Measuring the product’s wattage or current draw will often accomplish this goal.
 Measurements in temperature and speed can also be performed.

 For more information, see: